CAFapi/caf-common/caf-api/README.md

   - UNKNOWN: The health could not be determined at this time.
   - HEALTHY: The service is healthy and operating normally.
   - UNHEALTHY: The service is unhealthy or failed in some manner.

-## Maintainers

-The following people are responsible for maintaining this code:

-- Gregory Lucy (Belfast, UK, gregory.lucy@microfocus.com)